Bina Bangsa School

-Bina Bangsa School (Mandarin: 培民学校 Pinyin : Péi Mín Xué Xiào), often abbreviated as BBS, is a group of schools located in Jakarta, Bandung, Semarang, Malang, and Balikpapan, Indonesia.
+Bina Bangsa School (Mandarin: 培民学校 Pinyin : Péi Mín Xué Xiào), often abbreviated as BBS, is a group of schools located in Jakarta, Bandung, Semarang, Malang, Balikpapan, and Nusantara, Indonesia.

 Bina Bangsa School is an international Christian school open to both Indonesian and foreign students.
 The school's primary language of instruction is English, along with Mandarin Chinese as a Second Language.
 The phrase "Bina Bangsa" itself means "to build the nation" in Indonesian.

-Cambridge International Programme and Curriculum
+Cambridge international programme and curriculum

 They have nearly 500-1000 employees in this very school.
 Bina Bangsa School is an authorized Cambridge International Examinations Center.
 Students attempt the Cambridge IGCSE examinations during Secondary 4 (Grade 10) before attempting the Cambridge GCE A-Level examinations in Junior College 2 (Grade 12).
 The A-Level examinations follow Option 3 of the assessment options, but students have the option of doing retakes during the following year's May/June session and work on them together with the A2 Level examinations if they wish to.
 The school follows a Singaporean-style curriculum.

 The education program in BBS includes Grade 1 to Grade 12.
 The grades are divided into three groups: primary school level (abbreviated Primary or P; e.g. P5 for Grade 5) which consists of P1 up to P6, secondary school level (abbreviated Secondary or Sec; e.g. Sec 4 for Grade 10) that consists of Sec 1 up to Sec 4 and Junior College level (abbreviated JC; e.g. JC2 for Grade 12) which consists of JC1 and JC2 only.
 Both the Secondary school and Junior College levels are often combined into the Secondary level and are internally referred to as SJC.

-Other Campuses
+Other campuses

 Bina Bangsa School was first established in 2001 with its first building in Kebon Jeruk, Jakarta.
 After a few years, other campuses were built around the country.
 BBS Primary Kebon Jeruk (BBS KJ), BBS Malang, BBS Pantai Indah Kapuk (BBS-PIK) (PIK, Jakarta), BBS Bandung, BBS Semarang, and BBS Balikpapan are all under the same umbrella.
+As of 5 June 2024, groundbreaking and construction has begun for a new BBS campus in Nusantara.